Nuitka/Nuitka-website/doc/index.rst

 It is fully compatible with Python2 (2.6, 2.7) and Python3 (3.3 - 3.10).

-You feed Nuitka your Python app, it does a lot of clever things, and spits out an executable or extension module.
+You feed Nuitka your Python app, it does a lot of clever things, and then creates an executable or extension module, or even a Python wheel.

 Nuitka is distributed under the Apache license.
+Nuitka commercial is a private repository that you pay to access and get plugins for commercial usage.

 ********************************
  Okay I'm hooked!
 Tell me more!